Alfresco/docs-alfresco/saml-module/latest/develop/index.md

 ## General Alfresco REST API information

 From Alfresco Content Services 6.2 onwards, there is a comprehensive API Explorer that should help you build applications faster, more securely, and consistently.
 For more information, see [https://api-explorer.alfresco.com/api-explorer/](https://api-explorer.alfresco.com/api-explorer/){:target="_blank"} and [https://github.com/Alfresco/rest-api-explorer](https://github.com/Alfresco/rest-api-explorer){:target="_blank"}.

-For Alfresco One 5.1 and previous versions, see [What does a request look like?](LINK).

 ## Enforcing SAML